Liu-wenhao-1223/motifhand-hardware_system/README.md

 03_Firmware/                   ## Based on STM32H7
 ├── BMM350/                    # Source code of the Magnetometer
-├── DWT/                       # Source code of the DWT Clock ├── EKF/                       # Source code of the EKF ├── FSR/                       # Source code of FSR multi-channel scanning ├── ICM42688P/                 # Source code of the IMU ├── MODBUS-LIB/                # Source code of the Modbus
+├── DWT/                       # Source code of the DWT Clock ├── FSR/                       # Source code of FSR multi-channel scanning ├── ICM42688P/                 # Source code of the IMU ├── MODBUS-LIB/                # Source code of the Modbus